ShrewdSpirit/credman/README.md

 Next step is to add a site/service:

-`credman add site "site name" --email="my email" --username="my username" --pgen`
+`credman site add "site name" --field=email="my email" --field=username="my username" --password-generate` OR
+`credman s a 'site name' -f=email='my email' -g`

 It will create a site inside default profile with email, username and an auto generated password.
 You can use `-p="profile"` to set a specific profile for site or omit to use default profile.
+Site's fields are optional data that you can add to store extra stuff for each site.

 All credman configs and profiles will be created at user's home directory under .credman directory.

-You can add/delete/rename/change password and change default profile.
+You can add/delete/rename/change password for each site and profile.
 Check `credman help` for a detailed help.

 ## TODO